chrislattman/blogging-project/docs/wireshark/README.md

 ## Installation

-To install TShark on macOS or Linux, you need to install `tshark` with a [package manager](../terminal-commands#package-managers).
+To install TShark on Linux, you need to install `tshark` with a [package manager](../terminal-commands#package-managers).

+To install TShark on macOS, run `brew install wireshark`

 If you are not comfortable with the terminal, Wireshark can be downloaded for Windows or macOS [here](https://www.wireshark.org/download.html).
 For Linux, `wireshark` can be installed with a package manager.